Skip to main content

 YC might want to update their motto to make something companies want.
 It’s easier to build a boring B2B business than it is to make something cool and interesting.

-But perhaps a better update would be: make something people truly need—whether those people are consumers or businesses.
-The key is to focus on creating genuine value, solving real problems, and building products that improve lives—directly or indirectly.
+But a better update might be: make something people truly need—whether those people are consumers or businesses.
+That’s the bar.